csebooks/java-programming/content.en/the-java-language/data-types-variables-and-arrays/_index.md

 #### int

 The most commonly used integer type is **int**.
 It is a signed 32-bit type that has a range from –2,147,483,648 to 2,147,483,647.
 In addition to other uses, variables of type **int** are commonly employed to control loops and to index arrays.
 Although you might think that using a **byte** or **short** would be more efficient than using an **int** in situations in which the larger range of an **int** is not needed, this may not be the case.
 The reason is that when **byte** and **short** values are used in an expression, they are promoted to **int** when the expression is evaluated.
 (Type promotion is described later in this chapter.)
-Therefore, **int** is

-often the best choice when an integer is needed.
+Therefore, **int** is often the best choice when an integer is needed.

 #### long

- is a signed 64-bit type and is useful for those occasions where an **int** type is not large enough to hold the desired value.
+**long** is a signed 64-bit type and is useful for those occasions where an **int** type is not large enough to hold the desired value.
 The range of a **long** is quite large.
 This makes it useful when big, whole numbers are needed.
 For example, here is a program that computes the number of miles that light will travel in a specified number of days:
 ```
 // Compute distance light travels using long variables.
 class Light